Nora Holt: Personal life

 Douglas married five times.
 At the age of 15, she married a musician called Sky James, then two years later married politician Philip Scroggins, followed not long afterwards by a marriage to a barber named Bruce Jones.
 In 1916, she married her fourth husband, hotel owner George Holt, taking his name and changing her first name to "Nora".

 During the 1920s, Holt was known as a wild socialite.
 She was wealthy due to her inheritance from her late husband George Holt, who died two years after their marriage.
 In 1923, she married Joseph L. Ray, assistant to tycoon Charles Schwab, in her fifth marriage.
 They moved to Pennsylvania.

 After the break-up of this marriage 19 months later, she took the name of her former husband, changing it from Ray to Holt.
 In the early 1920s, she moved to Harlem, where she became an important part of the Harlem Renaissance.
 She became good friends many visionaries, activists, and novelists of the time, including Langston Hughes and Carl Van Vechten.

+Notable works

+Most of Holt's musical compositions have not been preserved.